GPUOpen-Drivers/llpc/llpc/docs/amdllpc.md

 > **Note:** To compile a GLSL source text file or a SPIR-V text (assembly) file, or a Pipeline info file that contains or points to either of those, amdllpc needs to call [spvgen](https://github.com/GPUOpen-Drivers/spvgen).
-The directory of the spvgen library needs to be added to the environment variable LD_LIBRARY_PATH.
+The directory of the spvgen library needs to be added to the environment variable `LD_LIBRARY_PATH`.
 Compiling SPIR-V binary or a Pipeline info file that contains or points to SPIR-V binary does not require spvgen.

 ### Examples